koliseoapi/help/content/talks/r4p.md

 - **Name**: Name of the R4P.
 You can have multiple R4P open for the same event.
 - **Description**: The description of the R4P with the same Markdown syntax used for [Event descriptions]({{< ref "events/create.md#event-description" >}}).
 - **From** and **To**: The date interval where the R4P will be open for submissions.
-- **Votes per user** and **Votes per talk**: The number of votes assigned to each member of the [selection committee]({{< ref "talk-selection.md" >}}) and the maximum number of votes that a member can cast for the same talk.
+- **Receive notifications**: Select this checkbox to receive an e-mail with each talk submission.
-- **Activate notifications**: select this checkbox to receive an e-mail with each talk submission.
+- **Private R4P**: Select this checkbox to keep the list of proposals hidden until you publish the final agenda.
+When private is selected, only the author and the selection committee can see the content of each talk.
-- **Private R4P**: select this checkbox to keep the list of proposals hidden until you publish the final agenda.
-When private is selected, only the author and the event organizer can see the content of each talk.
+- **Compensate expenses**: Select this checkbox to ask the speakers if they want to be compensated for travel and lodging expenses.
-- **Compensate expenses**: Enable the speakers to request to be compensated for travel and lodging expenses.
+- **Recording permission**: Select this box to ask your speakers for permission to record their session.

-## Get the link to submit proposals
+## Get the link to submit talk proposals

 After saving the Request for Proposals, you can start accepting talks at the R4P page.
 To get the link to the page, click the **Get Link** button and then click the button with the clipboard icon.